mx101/NotGalaga/DEVELOPMENT.md

 - 3:15am - Successfully added theme music, bug occurred when ofSoundPlayer for theme music was loaded before the xbox controller was created in setup()

+- 3:25am - Condensed update code into helper functions to improve readability